NEW-CYLANDIA/blog/content/posts/izzy/godot-setup.md

 (btw - if you haven't read [my thoughts on tutorial writing](docs-manifesto.md), i might recommend that first just so you know what you're getting into. or not. i'm not your boss 😉)

-# Getting started with Godot Engine
+# Step 1: Downloading Godot Engine

 Godot Engine is a free, cross-platform, and open-source game engine that allows you to create 2D and 3D games with relative ease. i like it a lot! if you have any familiarity with Unity or Unreal you should feel somewhat at home here (after a bit of reorientation), but even if you're coming in with no prior gamedev experience, i think the learning curve is pretty managable.

 anyway, the purpose of this guide is not to teach you how to use the engine, but just get past the boring part of getting it on your machine and Ready To Create. so let's get into it.

-## Step 1: Downloading Godot

 {% image "./godotsetup-download.png", "this is a screenshot and not real buttons, please do not click" %}